-- Any athlete found to be in breach of the Athlete Code of Conduct should be referred in the first instance to the Team Leader (in accordance with the Code of Conduct). - A report of a non British Swimming athlete (junior or senior) acting in a manner that is unacceptable should be referred immediately to the meet training venue/meet organizer and/or relevant Team manager (or similar). - A report of a member of the public acting in a concerning or illegal manner should be referred immediately to the venue manager/meet organiser. - Support should be given by the Designated Safeguarding Officer at the event/competition/training camp to any athletes involved in the concerns.
+- Any athlete found to be in breach of the Athlete Code of Conduct should be referred in the first instance to the Team Leader (in accordance with the Code of Conduct). - A report of a non-British Swimming athlete (junior or senior) acting in a manner that is unacceptable should be referred immediately to the meet training venue/meet organiser and/or relevant Team manager (or similar). - A report of a member of the public acting in a concerning or illegal manner should be referred immediately to the venue manager/meet organiser. - Support should be given by the Safeguarding Lead to any athletes involved in the concerns.